 So you need to guide them through this process – and make sure the text and images lead towards each other and aren’t fighting.

-But importantly – you want just 1 focal point.
-Pick 1 central point – image or text that you want to be the focal point – you can’t have all corners of the poster fighting for attention!
+But importantly, you generally want just 1 focal point.
+Pick 1 central point—an image or text that you want to be the focal point—you can’t have all corners of the poster fighting for attention!

 Otherwise, it’ll be a mess and no one will look in the right order, or remember the info.

-If you need to – then use a grid in the design process – this will help you to keep everything aligned.
+If you need to, use a grid in the design process.
+This will help you keep everything aligned.

 This example has great composition – everything is focused towards the mic and below – so it’s easy to follow and read all the info.